freeCodeCamp/learn-bash-scripting-by-building-five-programs/TUTORIAL.md

 ### 1530.1

-Find the `type` command in there and view more about it.
+View more about that `type` command.

 #### HINTS